 Is your dog itchy, dry, or flaky?
 Does he chew at his paws and lick constantly?
 Your dog might have allergies.
 Finding the right hypoallergenic dog food is hard enough, but now you have to find treats too!

-The fact is every dog is different, and what may be an unlikely allergen for one dog could be a trigger for yours.
+The fact is every dog is different.
+What may be an unlikely allergen for one dog could be a trigger for another.
 When it comes to allergies, there is a lot of trial and error involved in determining which hypoallergenic products will work the best.

 Instead of using the term hypoallergenic, let’s use a more appropriate term - limited-ingredient.
 When it comes to finding the right treats for dogs with allergies, digestive issues, or other ailments that may require eliminating certain foods from their diet, a great starting point is to look for treats with fewer ingredients.